riadjoseph/Go_Seo/README.md

 ```

 ## listURLs
-Export all URLs (up to a maximum of 1MM) to a file (siteurlsExport.csv)
+Export all URLs from the latest crawl in a specified project (up to a maximum of 1MM) to a file (siteurlsExport.csv)
 ```
 Usage: ./listURLs (organisation and project name will be prompted for)
 Usage: ./listURLs org_name project_name